Electron Microscopy: SEM, TEM and EDS

 Last updated:

-The scanning electron microscope is the more common of the two in forensic laboratories.
-It does not require the thin specimen preparation demanded by the TEM, it operates under the same vacuum environment but with a more forgiving sample-preparation workflow, and it combines imaging with chemical analysis through the energy-dispersive X-ray spectroscopy (EDS) detector mounted alongside the electron beam column.
-A gunshot-residue examination on an aluminium stub takes an experienced SEM-EDS operator approximately two to four hours; the result, a map of GSR particles with elemental composition confirmed to the ASTM E1588 standard, is the gold standard for linking a suspect's hands to a recently discharged firearm.
+The scanning electron microscope is the workhorse instrument in forensic laboratories.
+It does not require the thin specimen preparation demanded by the TEM, and it combines surface imaging with elemental analysis through the EDS detector mounted alongside the electron beam column.
+A GSR examination on an aluminium stub takes an experienced SEM-EDS operator approximately two to four hours, producing a particle map with elemental composition confirmed to the ASTM E1588 standard, the accepted criterion for linking a suspect's hands to a recently discharged firearm.

 A scanning electron microscope focuses a finely collimated electron beam onto the specimen surface using a series of electromagnetic condenser and objective lenses, then deflects the beam in a raster pattern to scan point by point across the specimen.
 At each scan position, the primary electron beam interacts with the specimen material and generates multiple signal types simultaneously.
 Two are most commonly used in forensic work: secondary electrons and back-scattered electrons.